CCrocilla/quiz-for-fun/README.md

 * Surface Duo

 ### **Bugs**
-- No other bugs could be found in the website during the test phase.
+- No bugs have been found in the website during the test phase.

 ### Future Implementation
 - Difficulty Points: In future implementation different point scores will be assigned depending on the difficulty level selected by the user.